 - Understanding the biological properties of common laboratory animal species

-- Principles of biosafety when working with laboratory animals with topics on zeonoses
+- Biosafety in working with laboratory animals with topics on zoonoses

 - Methods of recognition of pain and distress in laboratory animals

-- Principles of laboratory animal anesthesia and analgesia
+- Principles of laboratory animal anaesthesia and analgesia

 |Accreditation body and/or authority that approved the education or training:||

 Certificate of Attendance from The National Ethics Committee for Biomedical Research